iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 **3a) Sybil resistance layer**

-Just like Bitcoin, Ethash is inherently Sybil resistant because it relies on Proof of Work.
+Just like Bitcoin, Ethash is inherently Sybil resistant because it relies on Proof of Work (as of now).

 # Building apps with Bitcoin and Ethereum